Gold (Spandau Ballet song): Legacy

 "Gold" became associated with the top prize at the Olympic Games.
 The band performed the song there in the summer of 1988 and, as part of the UK radio station Absolute Radio's celebrations for the 2012 Summer Olympics, Christian O'Connell, the network's breakfast show host, pledged to play the song for every gold medal won by Team GB.
 Hadley was also invited onto the programme for a live performance of the song.
+DJ Paul Oakenfold, a close friend of the band, created a special 12-inch remix of "Gold" for the 2012 Olympics.

 In explaining his earnings being higher since the start of the 21st century than they had been in the 1980s, Hadley said, "'Gold' is the song which even today's kids enjoy singing along to in student bars up and down the country, and is one of main reasons I get so many corporate shows.
 It's requested all the time at awards shows."

 Aftermath

 Kemp was disappointed with the number 29 showing of the song on the US pop chart and took it as a sign that Chrysalis America was not working to promote them.
 The US release of "Communication" that followed in 1984 only got as high as number 59, and "Only When You Leave", the first single from their next album, Parade, became their last Hot 100 entry when it peaked at number 34 later that year.
 Kemp was unhappy with their performances stateside as well and blamed the low numbers on his perception that a conflict between Chrysalis founders Chris Wright and Terry Ellis was taking up time that could benefit Spandau Ballet.
 Wright refused to license the band to a bigger label in the U.S., so they sought legal advice to get out of their contract.
 The disappointing singles chart entries in the U.S. resulted in their move from Chrysalis to CBS Records, which released their Parade follow-up, Through the Barricades, in 1986.

 Kemp felt a strong attraction to Frost during her audition for the "Gold" music video.
 When they parted ways after the shoot, she asked him to call her, but their next contact was in 1986 when she was hired to appear in the Spandau Ballet video "Fight for Ourselves".
 They married in 1988 and were divorced in 1995.

 A semi-acoustic version of "Gold" was recorded for Spandau Ballet's 2009 album Once More, and in 2012 Belgian record producer, musician and DJ Basto used Hadley's original vocal recording for a remix titled "Gold 2012" that was credited as Spandau Ballet vs. Basto.
-In Billboard magazine, it peaked at number 8 on the Dance Club Songs, number 20 on the Dance/Electronic Songs, and number 34 on the Global Dance Songs charts in 2013.
+In Billboard magazine, it peaked at number eight on the Dance Club Songs, number 20 on the Dance/Electronic Songs, and number 34 on the Global Dance Songs charts in 2013.